-Nonprofit entities, including public libraries, schools, and government agencies, may apply for Indiana Humanities grants.
-Individuals are not eligible.
+Indiana-based nonprofit entities, including public libraries, historical societies, museums, preservation groups, schools, churches, community centers and government agencies, may apply for Indiana Humanities grants.
+Individuals and for-profit groups are not eligible.
 Applicant organizations do not have to have 501(c)3 status with the IRS, but they must be tax-exempt.

 What is the source of funding for Indiana Humanities grants?

 The National Endowment for the Humanities, through an annual grant to Indiana Humanities, provides support for the grants program.
-The Historic Preservation Education Grant program, however, receives half of its funding from Indiana Landmarks.
+In addition:

 What is the maximum time period for the grant project?